-It is quite easy to say you forgive someone who hurts you from your lips while your heart is still harbouring grudges, hatred, bitterness or resentment against the person.
+It is pretty easy to say you forgive someone who hurts you from your lips while your heart is still harboring grudges, hatred, bitterness, or resentment against the person.

 When you truly forgive from your heart, no trace of grudge or resentment will linger on in your heart, and you will continue to treat or deal with the person as though he has never hurt or offended you.